 The challenge is to identify the risks in every step of the ten year mission, from astronaut selection through training, from launch to living on Mars.
 Mars One has incorporated into its mission plan a detailed risk analysis protocol, built by highly experienced individuals, some of them with experience at NASA and the ESA.
 Ever evolving, ever improving, Mars One is constantly working to reduce the risk of delay and failure at every level.

-For example, the Mars lander will be tested eight times prior to the landing of the first crew, using identical vehicles.
+For example, the Mars lander will be tested several times prior to the landing of the first crew, using identical vehicles.
 As is standard in the aerospace industry, every component will be selected for its simplicity, durability, and capacity to be repaired using the facilities that are available to the astronauts on Mars.

 An important aspect of risk management is for quality information to be shared between suppliers and made readily available to all parties.
 In the case of the Mars One mission, this includes sponsors, investors, aerospace suppliers, and of course, the astronauts themselves.
 Because the mission is ultimately funded and supported by the global audience, Mars One also desires for the general public to have a sense of what the risks are and how Mars One is working to mitigate them.